 Students who are enrolled in an accredited Master's program in Health Administration, Business Administration or Public Health that requires a residency as a condition of graduation are eligible to apply.
 Candidates should be motivated self-starters and must also possess strong analytic, organization and communication skills.

-- Upload in the Documents section a one-page Cover Letter describing interest in the residency
+One-page Cover Letter describing interest in the residency;

-- Upload in the Documents section a Writing Sample of your choice: 3pg minimum - 4pg maximum (not including citations), in APA format with Times New Roman font
+Writing Sample of your choice: 3pg minimum, 4pg maximum (not including citations), in APA format with Times New Roman font;

-- Request and complete three (3) signed Letters of Recommendation through the NAFCAS portal.
-One to two letters should be from graduate school professors and at least one from an employer, if possible.
+Two (2) signed Letters of Recommendation.
+One letter should be from graduate school professors and at least one from an employer, if possible.

 One applicant will be selected by each participating department.
-Decisions will be communicated by the beginning of March.
+Decisions will be communicated by early April.
 If you have any questions regarding application requirements please refer to our frequently asked questions and contact information sections below.

 If you are not able to provide one letter of recommendation from an employer, please submit another letter of recommendation from a graduate school professor.